-Have you ever looked down at your ankles and feet, hardly recognizing them as your own because they are so swollen?
-Whether from long days on your feet, travel or surgery, it happens.
-For pregnant women, it’s almost inevitable.
+Have you ever looked down at your ankles and feet and barely recognized them as your own because of swelling?
+It happens, whether it’s from long days on your feet, hours of travel, surgery or pregnancy.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy